 - That's despite new-car loans averaging $30,534 in total, up $513 (1.7 percent) over the year-ago quarter.

-- Interest rates averaged 4.87 percent — about the same as a year earlier — so how did shoppers keep payments down?
-Look at loan lengths.
+- Interest rates averaged 4.87 percent — about the same as a year earlier — so how did car shoppers keep payments down?
+Look at auto loan lengths.
 The average new-car loan was 68.5 months, up about half a month versus the first quarter of 2016.
 But more than a third of new-car loans were 73 to 84 months, up from 31.3 percent a year earlier.
 Most shocking: 1.3 percent of new-car loans — about 1 in 77— were 85 to 96 months.
 That's up to eight years of car payments.

 - The average new-car buyer in the first quarter had a credit score of 717 (on a scale from 300 to 850), while the average used-car shopper scored 652.
 Those scores are important: In the first quarter, the vast majority of new-car sales — 85.5 percent — were financed, while 53.3 percent of used-car sales were financed.